MemberMouse Review – A Worthy WordPress Membership Plugin? (2021)

 Other settings in the main MemberMouse admin menu include email marketing integration setup, the ‘forgot password’ email template and defining the affiliate commission profile for customers.

-In the developer tools section, you can create push notifications when a particular event occurs — for example, when a product is purchased or a rebill payment failed.
-You can be notified via an email or Zapier notification, or call a custom script.
+In the developer tools section, you can create push notifications when a particular event occurs.
+For example, when a product is purchased or a rebill payment failed.
+You can send an email to the member, an employee, or admin can be notified via an email or Zapier notification, or call a custom script.

 This area also has information about API credentials and WordPress hooks and filters.